 By embracing the concept of intersectional environmentalism, an inclusive version of environmentalism that advocates for both the protection of people and the planet, brands can take the first step in authentically and holistically addressing and navigating some of the biggest challenges we face now and going forward.

 What exactly is intersectional environmentalism?

 Intersectional environmentalism is the belief that equality and justice are intrinsically linked to environmentalism.
 “It identifies the ways in which injustices happening to marginalized communities and the earth are interconnected.
 It brings injustices done to the most vulnerable communities, and the earth, to the forefront and does not minimize or silence social inequality” (Intersectional Environmentalist).

 For several years now, brands have made vocal commitments to fighting climate change.
 Many others have been advocates for issues surrounding social justice.
 Few of those same brands have taken the step to combine the two.
 Others have inherently practiced intersectional environmentalism for years without actually giving it a name.

-Why has Intersectional Environmentalism been thrust into the spotlight in 2020?
+Why has Intersectional Environmentalism been thrust into the spotlight?